SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/project_plan.md

 - FHIR or interoperability standards
 - Integration with the ICU deterioration predictor
 - Large-scale annotation campaigns
-- Production deployment or optimisation
+- - Production-grade infrastructure, scaling optimisation, or cloud architecture beyond minimal API exposure

 These exclusions are intentional and justified later